uber/cadence/docs/design/1533-host-specific-tasklist.md

     // User can perform normal error handling here and decide whether creating a new session is needed.

-    // If they decide to create a new session, they need to call CompleteSession() so that worker resource can be released.
-It’s recommended that users create a function for session and call defer CompleteSession(sessionCtx) after a session is created.
+    // If they decide to create a new session, they need to call CompleteSession() so that worker resources can be released.
+We recommend that users create a function for a session and call defer CompleteSession(sessionCtx) after a session is created.
 If session retry is needed, this function can be called multiple times if the error returned is retriable.

 }